|Vice Chancellor for Research:

-- If there are two or more negative votes on a committee of five (5) members (for committees greater than five (5) members, more than 25% members voting negatively), the committee may schedule and conduct a second and final Dissertation Defense no sooner than two (2) months after the initial defense.
+- If there are two or more negative votes on a committee of five (5) members (for committees greater than five (5) members, more than 25% of members voting negatively), the committee may schedule and conduct a second and final Dissertation Defense no sooner than two (2) months after the initial defense.
 During that time, the candidate will be asked to make whatever changes are necessary in the dissertation and to remedy whatever deficiencies were identified during the presentation and questions.

 - Failed Defense: The candidate is allowed two (2) total attempts to pass the defense.
 At least two (2) months must elapse before the second (2nd) attempt takes place.
 Failure to pass the second (2nd) attempt will result in the termination of graduate study and dismissal from the academic program.
-Candidates who are dismissed from the program due to failure to pass the defense are ineligible to reapply to the same degree program.
+Candidates, who are dismissed from the program due to failure to pass the defense, are ineligible to reapply to the same degree program.

-- Reporting the Results: The graduate committee and the department head are responsible for providing written notice of the results of the defense to the candidate and to the Graduate School no later than five (5) business days after the defense is held.
+- Reporting the Results: The Graduate Committee and the department head are responsible for providing written notice of the results of the defense to the candidate and to the Graduate School no later than five (5) business days after the defense is held.

-- Invalid Defense: A dissertation defense held in the absence of the candidate’s graduate committee chair or graduate representative or any other required representative will be considered invalid and the defense will have to be rescheduled.
+- Invalid Defense: A dissertation defense held in the absence of the candidate's graduate school committee chair or graduate representative or any other required representative will be considered invalid and the defense will have to be rescheduled.

 Exceptions to the deadlines and processes above must be justified and requested in writing, in advance, using the "Petition to Graduate Dean" form.
 Suitable accommodations will be provided for a student with a registered disability; a petition to the dean would not be required in this case, but the Advisor and Graduate School must be notified in a timely manner of the disability and need for accommodation.